 Leave a legacy.
 I know I use that term and I’ve seen it used a lot by others as well.
 But I wonder if it’s something we should shelve and put in the closet.

 Why do I say that?

-But I also think it gets tied to the idea of leaving something behind.
+But I also think this reinforces our tendency to tie “leaving a legacy” to the idea of leaving something behind.
 And with that idea perhaps it’s too easy to think, “After I’m gone, what does it matter?
 I’ll let everyone else figure it out.”

 It’s true we will all leave something behind—good or bad.
-I’m afraid, however, that the idea of leaving something behind sounds as if it’s unintentional.
+However, the idea of leaving something behind also sounds as if it’s unintentional.
 After all, I’m never happy to discover I’ve left my cell phone or my wallet behind.

 So I’ve wondered if the better phrase isn’t “live a legacy.”
-That phrase better captures the idea of being intentional about the legacy we lead, leave and live.
+That phrase better captures the idea of being intentional about the legacy we create by the way we live.

 Share this Post